-Prerequisites: VET 137, VET 138, VET 248, VET 250, VET 254, and permission of Veterinary Technology Program Director Co-requisites: VET 252, VET 253, VET 260, VET 268
+Prerequisites: VET 137, VET 138, VET 248, VET 250, VET 254, and permission of Veterinary Technology Program Director facility, emergency facility, specialty/referral practice or other approved veterinary facility.

-This is an intermediate practical experience in the application of veterinary technology at an off-campus site which may include a small animal hospital or clinic, equine or large animal ambulatory practice, animal research facility, emergency facility, specialty/referral practice or other approved veterinary facility.
 Students work under the supervision of a veterinarian or credentialed veterinary technician while observing and assisting members of the veterinary healthcare team.
 Students will perform intermediate skills found in the AVMA CVTEA Veterinary Technology Student Essential and Recommended Skills List that fall within the job descriptions of the veterinary technicians and support staff employed at the site.
 Practical experience will include rotations through local veterinary facilities and may occur on days/times other than scheduled class days.